aiven/devportal/docs/products/clickhouse/concepts/disaster-recovery.rst

 * No backup to another region
 * No point in time recovery (PITR)
-* No support of Kafka as a service integration sink
+* No support of Apache Kafka® as a service integration sink
 * No option to write data directly to the local filesystem or S3

 .. seealso::